MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxGetVarInfo.md

 ---

- # rxGetVarInfo: Get Variable Information for a Data Source
+ # rxGetVarInfo: Get Variable Information for a Data Source.
  ## Description

 Get variable information for a RevoScaleR data source or data frame, including variable